kryz81/nodejs-workshop/project/0-create-application/README.md

 ```

 In Employees Controller create a new function and add route "/employees".
-Copy "users.json", put in into the module and return content from the function.
+Copy "employees.ts", put in into the module and return content from the function.

 ---